beautiful-code/bc-website/content/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent.md

 ### How did BeautifulCode do it?

-Our process began with a deep dive into the client's domain and their customer's journey.
-We spent time with their team to understand the typical questions and challenges potential customers faced.
+Our process began with a deep dive into the client's domain and their customers' journey.
+We spent time with their team to understand the typical questions and challenges that potential customers faced.
 The core issue was clear: customers needed a guide, not just a search bar.
 We set out to build an AI-powered sales agent that could intelligently navigate them from problem to solution.

 <figure>
   <img src="/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent/simplifying-service-discovery-with-an-ai-powered-sales-agent.gif" alt="AI-Powered Sales Agent Demo" />